Brookstone Capital Management Acquires 151 Shares of Thermo Fisher Scientific Inc. (NYSE:TMO)

-Brookstone Capital Management lifted its position in Thermo Fisher Scientific Inc. (NYSE:TMO) by 3.6% in the 3rd quarter, Holdings Channel.com reports.
-The institutional investor owned 4,335 shares of the medical research company’s stock after acquiring an additional 151 shares during the period.
+Brookstone Capital Management raised its holdings in shares of Thermo Fisher Scientific Inc. (NYSE:TMO) by 3.6% in the 3rd quarter, Holdings Channel.com reports.
+The fund owned 4,335 shares of the medical research company’s stock after buying an additional 151 shares during the period.
 Brookstone Capital Management’s holdings in Thermo Fisher Scientific were worth $2,486,000 as of its most recent SEC filing.

-A number of equities analysts have commented on the stock.
-Jefferies Financial Group assumed coverage on shares of Thermo Fisher Scientific in a research report on Monday, September 20th.
-They set a “hold” rating and a $540.00 price objective for the company.
-UBS Group lifted their price objective on shares of Thermo Fisher Scientific from $595.00 to $670.00 and gave the stock a “buy” rating in a research report on Tuesday, September 21st.
-Morgan Stanley assumed coverage on shares of Thermo Fisher Scientific in a research report on Thursday, October 28th.
-They set an “overweight” rating for the company.
-The Goldman Sachs Group raised shares of Thermo Fisher Scientific from a “buy” rating to a “conviction-buy” rating in a research report on Thursday, September 23rd.
-Finally, BTIG Research lifted their price objective on shares of Thermo Fisher Scientific from $610.00 to $700.00 and gave the stock a “buy” rating in a research report on Wednesday, September 22nd.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating, fifteen have issued a buy rating and one has assigned a strong buy rating to the stock.
-Based on data from MarketBeat, the stock presently has an average rating of “Buy” and a consensus target price of $624.42.

-Thermo Fisher Scientific (NYSE:TMO) last announced its quarterly earnings data on Wednesday, October 27th.
-The medical research company reported $5.76 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $4.67 by $1.09.
-The firm had revenue of $9.33 billion during the quarter, compared to the consensus estimate of $8.41 billion.
+Thermo Fisher Scientific (NYSE:TMO) last posted its quarterly earnings results on Wednesday, October 27th.
+The medical research company reported $5.76 earnings per share for the quarter, topping the consensus estimate of $4.67 by $1.09.
+The company had revenue of $9.33 billion during the quarter, compared to the consensus estimate of $8.41 billion.
 Thermo Fisher Scientific had a return on equity of 28.14% and a net margin of 21.93%.
-The business’s revenue for the quarter was up 9.5% on a year-over-year basis.
+The firm’s quarterly revenue was up 9.5% compared to the same quarter last year.
 During the same quarter in the prior year, the company earned $5.63 EPS.
 Sell-side analysts anticipate that Thermo Fisher Scientific Inc. will post 23.4 earnings per share for the current year.

+Thermo Fisher Scientific announced that its board has authorized a stock repurchase plan on Thursday, September 23rd that allows the company to repurchase $3.00 billion in outstanding shares.
+This repurchase authorization allows the medical research company to reacquire up to 1.3% of its shares through open market purchases.
+Shares repurchase plans are often an indication that the company’s leadership believes its stock is undervalued.

 The company also recently declared a quarterly dividend, which will be paid on Friday, January 14th.
 Stockholders of record on Wednesday, December 15th will be paid a dividend of $0.26 per share.
 The ex-dividend date of this dividend is Tuesday, December 14th.
 This represents a $1.04 annualized dividend and a dividend yield of 0.16%.
 Thermo Fisher Scientific’s payout ratio is 4.83%.